ermshiperete/job-dsl-plugin-wiki/Job-reference.md

     checkoutStrategy(CheckoutStrategy strategy)

     /*
      * Add an excluded region.
-Each call is additive.
+Each call to excludedRegion() adds to the list of
+     * excluded regions.
      * If excluded regions are configured, and Jenkins is set to poll for changes,
      * Jenkins will ignore any files and/or folders that match the specified
      * patterns when determining if a build needs to be triggered.